-Articles like Kate’s (link below) make enough sense (along with the whole KFC fiasco) that I don’t give money to those organizations anymore, or very little anyway.
+Articles like Kate’s (the link is below) make enough sense (along with the whole KFC fiasco) that I don’t give money to those organizations anymore, or very little anyway.
 You see, we live in a small town that has one of the largest fundraisers for Relay for Life, so it’s hard to avoid.
 No one ‘gets it’ either, if I dare mention (which I rarely do) that I’m not sure about where the Relay money goes (I’d prefer more went to prevention education), I get looks and comments like these:

 “Who could not want more cancer research?!”

 “Didn’t your 13-year-old niece die of brain cancer?!”

 I’d dare to say that this stance is more politically incorrect than telling people to eat more butter.

 On the other hand…